-Benchmarks are data collected from other organizations, against which you can compare your survey.
-You can see whether your scores are higher or lower than other organizations’, and many companies make value judgements (good/bad) based on these benchmarks.
+Benchmarks are data collected from other organisations, against which you can compare your survey.
+You can see whether your scores are higher or lower than other organisations’, and many companies make value judgements (good/bad) based on these benchmarks.

 But that doesn’t mean you should rely on them too heavily.
 Here are some realities around external benchmarks and why we believe there’s a trend moving away from them:

 Every company has a unique culture, perspective, and challenges.
-Just because a group of organizations (the benchmark) scores high and low in one area, it’s wrong to assume that any individual organization should score high or low in that area.
+Just because a group of organisations (the benchmark) scores high and low in one area, it’s wrong to assume that any individual organisation should score high or low in that area.